 Although no system is free of errors, the system that is in place to guide medical examiners has been carefully evaluated.
 One concern that is harder to control is drivers not reporting seizures or episodes that may disqualify them.
 It is important for everyone to report truck drivers who are not being honest about medical conditions that pose safety hazards.
 Some safety agencies are also looking for ways to improve incentives for truck drivers to live healthier lifestyles.
 Since they are on the road for so many hours, it can be difficult to find time to exercise.
 Additionally, many truck drivers do not have access to healthy or fresh food.

 The heightened risks for obesity and related conditions that can lead to dangerous stroke incidents or seizures are important for all truck drivers to consider.
 In an accident, a truck driver, or the company that employs the driver, may be held liable for damages if the driver causes an accident.

 Although truck accidents stemming from seizures or stroke incidents are not as common as some other types of collisions, we can help if you were injured in such an accident and need an attorney who understands trucking law.
 Distracted or sleepy drivers and poor road conditions are also contributors to large truck accidents.
 We help victims obtain compensation for their injuries and property losses.
-For a free consultation with a New Jersey trucking law attorney, please contact us.
+For a free consultation with a truck accident lawyer, New Jersey, please contact us.
 You can call us at (732) 247-3600.
-If you prefer email, you can reach us at email@example.com.
+If you prefer email, you can reach us at firstname.lastname@example.org.
 Also, you can stop by our Freehold location at 31 West Main Street, our Somerville location at 21 North Bridge Street or our New Brunswick location at 111 Livingston Avenue.